atra2396/green-blog/static/_posts/developing-with-go-and-docker.md

 <div class='center'><code>docker pull golang</code></div>
 <br>

 in development, I don't mind to use the latest version of the image (as implied by not giving a tag), since I'm only using this for the CLI.
 Alpine-based images are great for production builds but for development, the utility of having a (mostly) full toolkit of Unix commands at my fingertips is well worth the larger image size.
 Actually running the image is a piece of cake.
-With a command prompt open in the Go project's root directory run
+With a command prompt open in the Go project's root directory, run the following:

 <br>
 <div class='center'><code>docker run -it --name golang-dev -p 80:8080 -v ${PWD}:/go/[some folder name] golang</code></div>